Emrekacali/Y22SFCohort/README.md

 # A NEW Feature is released.
 Feature #1
 New Feature already released.
 Users are enjoying.
+Releasing new feature shortly.
+It will be avaialable sooon.
+Wait for it.
+Learning Git, GitHub and many more things

 # Salesforce DX Project: Next Steps